lingthio/Flask-User/docs/source/flask_user_api.rst

 UserManager class
 -----------------

-This is the main class that implements most of Flask-User's functionality.
+This class implements most of Flask-User's functionality.

-Flask-User can be customized by extending methods such as the ``customize()`` method
+Flask-User can be customized by implementing the ``customize()`` method.

 .. autoclass:: flask_user.user_manager.UserManager
-    :members:
-    :inherited-members:
-    :undoc-members:
+    :no-undoc-members:

 --------